souravendra/souravendra/README.md

 I'm currently leading a groundbreaking Zero to One B2B PaaS project at Animall Tech.

-I have a love/hate relationship with distributed systems, JavaScript / Go / Java & like to solve complex problems & create an impact wherever I go.
+I have a love/hate relationship with distributed systems, Typescript / JavaScript / Go / Java & like to solve complex problems & create an impact wherever I go.

 I graduated in 2019 with a Bachelor's Degree in Electronics Engineering and have won several awards in music.
 I love sports but suck at most! :P